hm0416/HaiLo/README.md

 HaiLo is a mental health support application designed to help students manage stress, anxiety, and depression through:

 - **Mood Check-ins**: Interactive chatbot that asks targeted questions about your mental state
-- **Intelligent Recommendations**: AI-powered mood scoring system that suggests relevant wellness videos
-- **Video Library**: Curated mental health content with AI-generated summaries, tips, and action plans
+- **Intelligent Recommendations**: Curated mental health content with AI-generated summaries, tips, and action plans
-- **Progress Dashboard**: Track your mental health journey over time
-- **Sobriety Tracker**: Monitor recovery progress with streak-based incentives (future feature)

 ### Architecture Highlights